spacebiz24/IoT-Basics/P6/README.md

 ___
 # Steps to run the UDP Client and Server
 1. Write the Python programs and save them as Client and Server.
-1. Open two terminal windows and use the command `python3 filename.py` and run both the programs simultaneously.
+1. Open two terminal windows, use the command `python3 filename.py` and run both programs simultaneously.
+1. For communication between two Raspberry Pi's, run one program on each Pi.
+1. Use the command `ifconfig` and find the IP address of the Pi and replace the value of `localIP`.